phelber/EuroSAT/README.md

 If you have used the EuroSAT dataset, please cite the following papers:

 [1] Eurosat: A novel dataset and deep learning benchmark for land use and land cover classification.
 Patrick Helber, Benjamin Bischke, Andreas Dengel, Damian Borth.
-IEEE Journal of Selected Topics in Applied Earth Observations and Remote Sensing, 2019 (under review)
+IEEE Journal of Selected Topics in Applied Earth Observations and Remote Sensing, 2019.

 ```
 @article{helber2019eurosat,